On this page

 2. Queries your local codebase index for all functions in the call chain

-3. Finds where the type mismatch was introduced — not just where it exploded
+3. Finds where the type mismatch was introduced, not just where it crashed

 4. Returns 3 ranked fixes ordered by confidence

-The difference: instead of fixing the symptom (the crash line), it finds and fixes the root cause.
+The difference: instead of fixing the symptom at the crash line, it finds and fixes the root cause.

 Common Python TypeError Patterns and Their Fixes